Talat Siddiqui

 Adeeba Nazeer, also known as Talat Siddiqui (18 February 1939 - 9 May 2021), was a Pakistani actress and singer.
 She acted in both Urdu and Punjabi films and is known for her roles in the films Ishq-e-Habib (1965), Kon Kisi Ka (1966), Lori (1966), Yaar Maar (1967), Chacha Ji (1967), Behan Bhai (1968), Ladla (1969), Andaleeb (1969), Umrao Jan Ada (1972), and Baghi Tay Farangi (1976).

 Early life

 Adeeba Nazeer was born in 1939 in Shimla, Punjab, British India.
-Talat was the eldest among her siblings.
+She was the eldest of her siblings.
 She completed her studies (FA) in her hometown.
 Talat's father, named Nazir Ahmad, was a government servant.

 Career

 She and her husband migrated to Pakistan and started living in Karachi.
 After a short while, her husband got imprisoned in a court case.
 To take care of her child (Nahid Siddiqui) and run the household, she auditioned at Radio Pakistan.
 After some time, she became known as Talat Siddiqui.
 She did playback singing in some films, and later she acted in films Ishq-e-Habib, Tasvir, Aarzoo, Dard-e-Dil, and Phir Subah Ho Gi.
 She also appeared in films Doraha, Main Woh Nahin, Jani Dushman, Mera Veer, Ik Si Maa, and Panchhi Tay Pardesi.
 Talat also worked in many dramas on PTV, including Dehleez, Kahan Hai Manzil, Zarb Gulab, Hisaar, Waris, and Dhund Kay Uss Par.